 During the residential weekends, you will be expected to document EVERYTHING you are doing in the relevant workbooks.
 For all collaborative work, you must document your individual preparations for your contributions and also keep a record of the collaborative sessions themselves.
 This includes a summary of the contributions made by the other students and tutors along with any additions to existing work that arises from the discussions, presentations and so on.
 The video recordings we make over each of the residential weekends will be made available to you to help you complete these tasks afterwards.
 You will be required to submit your updated Workbooks 2 weeks after each residential weekend for assessment, and formative feedback if necessary, to make sure that you are all keeping up to date with meeting all of the Assessment Criteria in a timely manner.
 During the time between the weekends, discussions, tutorials etc. we have on the support group, or individually with you, must also be dated and logged into these Workbooks.
 Finally, you must also use these Workbooks for all of your more formal individual essays etc. You will be given specific deadlines to complete these longer pieces of work, along with additional resources to point you in the right direction.

 Workbook 1 is the largest in terms of Learning Outcomes.
 This is because it essentially forms the backbone of the entire course and we will be starting with it at the first residential weekend.
-When the course starts in February (see timetable below), you will be expected to undertake some preparatory work over the 4 weeks leading up to the first residential weekend in March.
+When the course starts (see timetable below), you will be expected to undertake some preparatory work over the 4 weeks leading up to the first residential weekend in March.
 We will provide you with guidance and a number resources to help you with this.